MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 4. In the **Select the relationship for (record type)** window, select the relationship to existing record types or fields in Viva Sales, and then select **Next**.

     > [!NOTE]
-    > - Only 1:N and N:1 relationships are supported.
+    > - 1:N and N:1 relationships are supported.
     > - Logical names of record types and fields are displayed to optimize performance.
-    > - This step is displayed only if the record type you selected in the previous step relates to more than one record type or field.
+    > - This step is displayed if the record type you selected in the previous step relates to more than one record type or field.
 Otherwise, the relationship is automatically set.

     :::image type="content" source="media/select-relationship.png" alt-text="Select relationship for the record type.":::

 5. In the **Select the view for (record type)** window, select the view to define how a list of records for a specific record type is displayed, and then select **Add**.

     > [!NOTE]
     > - All public and personal views are displayed in the list.
-You can select only one view at a time.
     > - A view includes only those fields that belong to the record type and not to any related record types.

     :::image type="content" source="media/select-view.png" alt-text="Select view for the record type.":::